kalrish/aws-music/README.md

                $  VOLMGR_INSTANCE_ID=$(aws --output text --query 'Instances[*].InstanceId' ec2 run-instances --launch-template LaunchTemplateName=music-volmgr --instance-type t2.micro)

-           Since the instance will be used to download the entire music sources into the volume, which might take a long time, you should pick a cheap instance type.
+           Since the instance will be used to download the entire music sources into the volume, which might take a long time, you should pick a cheap instance type with good network bandwidth.

-       3. Attach the volume to the instance.
+       3. Attach the volumes to the instance.

-           With the following command:

                $  aws ec2 attach-volume --volume-id $SOURCES_VOLUME_ID --instance-id $VOLMGR_INSTANCE_ID --device /dev/xvdf
+               $  aws ec2 attach-volume --volume-id $BUILDS_VOLUME_ID  --instance-id $VOLMGR_INSTANCE_ID --device /dev/xvdg

        4. Connect into the instance through the SSH bridge.